Aliases for SMC1A Gene

 GeneCards Summary for SMC1A Gene

 SMC1A (Structural Maintenance Of Chromosomes 1A) is a Protein Coding gene.
-Diseases associated with SMC1A include Cornelia De Lange Syndrome 2 and Wiedemann-Steiner Syndrome.
-Among its related pathways are ATM Pathway and Oocyte meiosis.
-GO annotations related to this gene include poly(A) RNA binding and chromatin binding.
+Diseases associated with SMC1A include Cornelia De Lange Syndrome 2 and Epileptic Encephalopathy, Early Infantile, 85, With Or Without Midline Brain Defects.
+Among its related pathways are ATM Pathway and Cell cycle_Spindle assembly and chromosome separation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is SMC1B.

 UniProtKB/Swiss-Prot Summary for SMC1A Gene